 This codebook describes an ASCII dataset (with related SAS, SPSS, and STATA programming statements and data user information), although the data are also provided in a SAS transport file.
-The file contains 77 variables and has a logical record length of 228 with an additional 2-byte carriage return/line feed at the end of each record.
+The file contains 77 variables and has a logical record length of 227 with an additional 2-byte carriage return/line feed at the end of each record.
 The following codebook items are provided for each variable:

-Identifier Description Name Variable name (maximum of 8 characters) Description Variable descriptor (maximum 40 characters) Format Number of bytes Type Type of data: numeric (indicated by NUM) or character (indicated by CHAR) Start Beginning column position of variable in record End Ending column position of variable in record Format Type Start Number of bytes Type of data: numeric (indicated by NUM) or character (indicated by CHAR Beginning column position of variable in record
+Identifier Description Name Variable name (maximum of 8 characters) Description Variable descriptor (maximum 40 characters) Format Number of bytes Type Type of data: numeric (indicated by NUM) or character (indicated by CHAR) Start Beginning column position of variable in record End Ending column position of variable in record